-Planting a church is a challenging task and Acts 29 exists to support the Local Church as it identifies, raises up and sends out new church plants.
+Planting a church is a challenging task and Acts 29 exists to support the local church as it identifies, raises up and sends out new church planters.
 On these pages you will find out all you need to know about our assessment process.
 Follow these quick links for more details:

 Acts 29 has developed a set of core competencies that provide a standard against which we assess all church planters and pastors who wish to undergo assessment.
 Click here to learn more.

-Our goal for all church plants is to become healthy, established church planting churches.
+Our goal for all church plants is to be healthy, established church-planting churches.

 - Acts 29 wants to recruit, assess, and develop new church planters; setting them up for long-term success.